Constrained Variational Inference via Safe Particle Flow: Problem Statement

 This paper considers a constrained VI problem with \textit{support constraints}: the variational density is restricted to take nonzero values only within a designated set, which we term safe.
 The set $\calS$ is defined as the intersection of $N$ inequality-constrained sets, each specified implicitly by a continuously differentiable function $g_i: \calX \to \bbR$:

 where $\calI = \{1, \dots, N\}$.
-In practice, equality constraints can be equivalently represented by a pair of inequality constraints $g_e(\bfx) = 0 \Leftrightarrow [g_e(\bfx), - g_e(\bfx)]^{\top} \geq \bf0$.
+Equality constraints specified by $g^e(\bfx)$ can be equivalently represented by a pair of inequality constraints $g^e(\bfx) = 0 \Leftrightarrow [g^e(\bfx), - g^e(\bfx)]^{\top} \geq \bf0$.
 The safe set can encode, for instance, geometric constraints, such as manifold constraints in robot state estimation.
 We want to find a variational density that matches the Bayes' posterior as much as possible while satisfying the safety constraint $q(\bfx) = 0$, for all $\bfx \in \calX \setminus \calS$.
+This constraint is essential to ensure that the density is supported on the safe set.
 We make the following assumptions throughout the paper. \begin{assumption}[Feasibility] The state space $\calX \subset \bbR^n$ is bounded and the safe set $\calS$ is nonempty. \end{assumption} The above assumption ensures the existence of a feasible solution to the constrained VI problem.
 In addition, we make the following assumption on the variational densities.

 \begin{assumption}[Variational Density Family] The variational density $q(\bfx)$ belongs to the family $\calP = \{ p(\bfx) \in \calL^1(\calX) \mid \int_{\calX} p(\bfx) \d \bfx = 1, \; p(\bfx) \geq 0 \}$, where $\calL^1(\calX)$ is the space of absolutely integrable functions on $\calX$ with respect to the Lebesgue measure. \end{assumption}